 I stood up swiftly, noticing a twinge of light-headedness.
 A drink of water might help, but I didn’t have a container, so I went back to the truck to get my leftover bottle from yesterday’s drive.
 It would be difficult to pour into the bottle from the heavy jug, but even if I could get it half full, that would suffice.
 The Lumberjack continued to stand at the driver’s door, so I went around to the other side, tugging once on the locked door handle until he noticed my never-ending stream of awkwardness and popped the lock from his door.
 My bag of apples was immediately in front of me, so I grabbed one of those, too, and the bottle of water in the door.
 I realized I still never greeted him as I started my morning.

 “Good morning,” I tried to sound chipper, but not too goofy.
 I think I pulled it off.

-He pulled his hands out of the bag on his side and pulled out two pieces of fruit.
+He pulled his hands out of the bag on his side holding two pieces of fruit.
 He reached out towards me with one in each hand.
 I was to choose between an orange and a banana.
 I preferred the latter, but knowing we would be out tonight, and the mosquito connection, I took the orange.

 “Thanks.”
 I kept the apple, too, and now held three objects and decided to return to our little campfire nook to set them down, regroup, and refill the water bottle.
 I started to pick them all up, and then close the door casually with my backside.
 I wish I had, at any point in my life, been more graceful.
 Now I spent every moment of my morning fearing the worst.
 Nonetheless, I closed the door and didn’t drop anything and mostly just felt awkward anyway.
 As the door latched, I heard him ask me something, but I didn’t catch what he said, so I walked around to his side of the truck.